Harshith5S/VDP_Solutions/README.md

 # full_stack_web_development
-website for VDP Solutions Pvt Ltd. using django
+website for VDP Solutions Pvt Ltd. company using django

 download this p3 file and extract